Mike Lucci

-Michael Gene Lucci (December 29, 1939 – October 26, 2021) was an American professional football player who was a linebacker for 12 seasons in the National Football League (NFL).
+Michael Gene Lucci (December 29, 1939 – October 26, 2021) was an American professional football linebacker who played for 12 seasons in the National Football League (NFL).
 He played for the Cleveland Browns for three seasons from 1962 to 1964 and nine seasons with the Detroit Lions from 1965 to 1973.
-Lucci played college football at the University of Tennessee and for one year at the University of Pittsburgh.
+Lucci played college football at Pittsburgh before transferring to Tennessee.